explaingit

 USE CASE 1

-Build a semantic search engine that finds documents by meaning rather than keyword matching.
+Build a semantic search engine that finds relevant documents based on meaning, not just keyword matches.

 USE CASE 2